At your last event, did you maximise your opportunity to grow event engagement? Did you have the most engaging stand? Who attracted the most buzz?

 By choosing to add a CSR activity or challenge to your stand, you are giving delegates a purpose and a reason to stop by, without being ‘sold to’.
 You delegates will feel that their time is being valued and that they’re giving value with their time.

 “Cutting through the event noise with authenticity and purpose, is one of the most powerful tools you could use”

-A CSR activity really does provide an authenticity to your event/stand, over and above any promotional gimmicks.
-Creating a stand-out purpose over and above the competitive.You create the opportunity to network, engage and bond over a ‘higher purpose’.
+A CSR activity really does provide you with the opportunity to add authenticity at your event/stand, over and above any promotional gimmicks.
+By creating a stand-out purpose over and above the competition, you are creating the opportunity to network, engage and bond with your delegates over a ‘higher purpose’.

-3. Impact and Legacy
+3. For Impact and Legacy